FranklinIvan/Bootcamp-midudev/part1/README.md

-Part 1: Introduction to React
+# Part 1: Introduction to React

-developed exercises of the `full stack open`
+developed exercises of the `full stack open`.